 7 a.m.-4 p.m.
 Monday-Saturday

-Belmo Cafe opened on University just last month, and immediately made a splash with its French and Algerian pastries, sweet desserts and solid coffee program.
+Belmo Cafe opened on University as fall began, and immediately made a splash with its French and Algerian pastries, sweet desserts and solid coffee program.
 Owners Bel Mokeddes and Mo Boughris are lifelong friends whose banter makes an immediate impression when you come in the door — both seem to know the names of every regular patron who passes by.

 Both tell Nosh that they’ve been bowled over by the support they’ve gotten during their early days in business, but they shouldn’t be surprised.

 The baked goods, all made in-house, set Belmo apart from the standard coffee shop crowd; and its beverage side is far superior to most bakeries’.
 Put together, and they’ve got a combination that’s hard to beat.

 If you’re looking for recommendations, you can’t go wrong with their massive Madelines, their not-too-sweet citrus tarts and their terrific zlabia.
 But it’s all good, you’ll see.